Frequently Asked Questions

 RxPost protects your data in transit and at rest by utilizing various Amazon Web Services such as WAF, CloudFront, as well as Certificate Manager for always up-to-date SSL certificates.
 Our ACH Partner, Dwolla, implements a Know Your Customer program to ensure your payments are securely delivered and protect against fraud in real time.
 RxPost does not store any of your personal data other than what is necessary; for more information please read our Privacy Policy.

 We are based in California and currently only service independent pharmacies within the state.
 While state law allows for pharmacy-to-pharmacy transfers, it is only permitted when purchasing for specific patient need.
 Be sure to write your patient’s name on your printed copy of the invoice and store for your records.
-Federal law allows the transfer of drugs, in an amount not to exceed 5 percent of the total annual sales, by a retail pharmacy to another retail pharmacy to alleviate a temporary shortage.
+Federal law allows the transfer of drugs, or accommodation sales, in an amount not to exceed 5 percent of the total annual sales, by a retail pharmacy to another retail pharmacy to alleviate a temporary shortage.

 Specific patient need is defined as the transfer of a product from one pharmacy to another to fill a prescription for an identified patient (section 581(19) of the FD&C Act).
 This term does not include the transfer of a product from one pharmacy to another for the purpose of increasing or replenishing stock in anticipation of a potential need.